jacobwcallahan/gmail-job-scraper/README.md

 The following variables must be set:

-- last_date: This is the last date to check for job applications.
+- `last_date`: This is the last date to check for job applications.
 Updated after the program is run.
     Format: MM-DD-YYYY
-    Example: last_date=08-01-2025
+    Example: `last_date=08-01-2025`

-- emails: List of emails to scrape the inboxes of.
+- `emails`: List of emails to scrape the inboxes of.
 Must be separated by commas with no quotes.
-    Example: emails=email1@gmail.com, email2@gmail.com
+    Example: `emails=email1@gmail.com, email2@gmail.com`

-- job_csv_dir: Path to the csv file where the job applications are stored.
+- `job_csv_dir`: Path to the csv file where the job applications are stored.
-    Example: job_csv_dir=/path/to/csv/job_apps.csv
+    Example: `job_csv_dir=/path/to/csv/job_apps.csv`

 ### .env